OscarAzeem/Courses_Info/funny_querys.md

     next 512k

     maxsize 250M;
+* **CREATING A TABLESPACE WITH A DIFFERENT BLOCK SIZE THAN DEFAULT:**
+    * CREATE TABLESPACE [TABLESPACE_NAME] ['DATAFILE_NAME'] SIZE 10M BLOCKSIZE 16K;
+    * NOTE: to change the blocksize of a Tablespace it should be declared first at Database level
 * **CREATE A TABLESPACE WITH AN EXISTING .DBF FILE:**
     * You should add **REUSE** after the **SIZE** sentence.
     * CREATE TABLESPACE tbs2